-I'm a 16 year old student, currently homeschooled, but I will most likely be graduating early with a 4.0 GPA.
+I'm a 16-year-old student, currently homeschooled, but I will most likely be graduating early with a 4.0 GPA.
 I'm interested in joining the Army.
 I'm really interested in possible opportunities with the Special Forces, specifically the 18D MOS.

 My biggest concern is fitness.
 I've always played sports, but I was involved in a car accident last year and put on a bit of weight.
 Now I have a sort of bulky, broad-shoulders build.
 I’m wondering if you could give me some personal tips for someone my age.

-After any injury, you should thoroughly exhaust all of your time with a physical therapist.
+After any injury, you should exhaust all of your time with a physical therapist.
 Make sure that you are cleared to start training again by a medical doctor and personal trainer.

-That goes for running, lifting, even pushups, sit-ups, and pull-ups.
+That goes for running, lifting, even push-ups, sit-ups and pull-ups.

-For Army SF, you will also have to progress in rucking, so give yourself some time and only progress 10-15% in distance, time, and weight every week for at least 4-6 weeks.
+For Army SF, you also will have to progress in rucking, so give yourself some time and only progress 10%-15% in distance, time and weight every week for at least 4-6 weeks.
 Once you have built a habit of training again, you will be good to go.

 When you finish a few months of rebuilding your base, start working on the basic Army PFT (push-ups, sit-ups, two-mile run).
 You have to ace this to get to the training for Army SF.
 Check out the Army SF Workout available once you are good to go on a high-scoring physical fitness test.